 A foreign financial services provider (FFSP) that intends to provide financial services in Australia must hold an AFSL, a Foreign Australian Financial Services Licence (FAFSL) or be entitled to rely on an exemption.
 The FAFSL regime became effective on 1 April 2020, replacing the previous "passport" relief, and is designed to be more streamlined than the AFSL application process.
 FFSPs must be regulated overseas by specified sufficiently equivalent regulatory regimes to be eligible to apply for a FAFSL to provide certain financial services to wholesale clients in Australia.
 The FAFSL regime recognises Denmark, Germany, Hong Kong, France, Luxembourg, Ontario in Canada, Singapore, Sweden, the United Kingdom and the United States as having sufficiently equivalent regulatory regimes.
-FFSPs from another jurisdiction are entitled to apply to extend the FAFSL regime to other regulatory regimes.
+FFSPs from another jurisdiction can apply to extend the FAFSL regime to other regulatory regimes.

-Entities currently relying on "passport" relief will have until 31 March 2022 to apply for a FAFSL, AFSL, cease carrying on a financial services business in Australia or rely on another form of exemption.
-FFSPs currently relying on "limited connection" relief can continue relying on such relief until 31 March 2022.
-Funds management licensing relief will replace limited connection relief and will commence on 1 April 2022.
-Under the proposed relief, FFSPs inducing certain Australian professional investors to use certain funds management financial services do not require an AFSL or FAFSL.
+Entities currently relying on "passport" relief can continue to do so until 31 March 2022 after which, entities must apply for a FAFSL, AFSL, cease carrying on a financial services business in Australia or rely on another exemption.

+From 1 April 2022, limited connection relief will be replaced with funds management relief.
+Fund management relief exempts certain FFSPs from holding an AFSL to provide funds management services to eligible Australian professional investors, subject to satisfying conditions.